CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

    Source: Wilgengebroed on Flickr.

-The modern engineering must therefore embrace this ubiquity, and make sure that whatever their specialisation is, they master the basic aspects of sensing and communication.
+The modern Engineer must therefore embrace this ubiquity, and make sure that whatever their specialisation is, they master the basic aspects of sensing and communication.
-This practical series of activities is here to fill this gap and deliver all part I Engineers with the computational and experimental skills to approach with more confidence the development of simple embedded device to perform common tasks.
+This practical series of activities is here to fill this gap and deliver all part I Engineers with the computational and experimental skills to approach with more confidence the development of simple embedded devices to perform common tasks.
 The tasks selected cover the basic operations of a common ARM based microcontroller.
 Once familiar with a microcontroller, you will soon appreciate that they are all similar, and that your skill are amazingly transferable.